gSchool/ada-1-intro-to-ruby/03-language-features/exception-handling.md

 ## Raise an Exception When

 - A method is given invalid arguments
-  - Negative price
-- Some prerequisite condition isn't true
-  - An order without any products
+  - A string with non-letters
 - Some required resource can't be found or is invalid
-  - `orders.csv` doesn't exist
+  - A file with english words `dictionary.csv` doesn't exist
-  - `onlineorders.csv` doesn't contain order information
 - There's a problem external to Ruby
   - User pressed `Ctrl-C`